Are Brompton’s worth the money? Yes… Yes they are.

 I have always loved cycling, I do not cycle for environmental, health or financial reasons, I ONLY cycle because it’s FUN and a brilliant way to get around.

 I almost gave up cycling for one reason… bicycle theft!

-I eventually went to Cycle Surgery in Camden to test ride a Brompton despite my scepticism on its looks; my first test ride; I hated the ride, it was wobbly and felt unsafe, when I got back to the shop the guy asked me how was it and I told him it was terrible, he said try this model, the only difference was the handle bar; this had a flat bar not a U bar, I kept thought what difference would this make?
-But decided to humour him… flipping heck, it was like riding a completely different bike and boy was it fun too ride!
-It was responsive and all in all just felt brilliant on the road especially on a decent, I enjoyed the ride so much I ordered one the same day!
+I eventually went to Cycle Surgery in Camden to test ride a Brompton despite my scepticism on its looks; my first test ride; I hated the ride, it was wobbly and felt unsafe, when I got back to the shop the guy asked me how was it and I told him it was terrible, he said try this model, the only difference was the handle bar; this had a flat bar not a U bar, I thought what difference would this make?
+But decided to humour him… flipping heck…… It was like riding a completely different bike and boy was it fun too ride!
+It was responsive and felt brilliant on the road especially on a decent, I enjoyed the ride so much I ordered one on the same day!
 (I got it on the 0% finance offer, I did not use the cycle to work scheme) this was arguably one of my best purchases.

 During the years I had one or two minor issue with the bike, but I can say this bike became a friend during an unexpected time, when I had to go back and forth for a period of time, it allowed me to arrive early and leave late which I could not have done without it.